/pr-loop

 | CONFLICTS WITH DESIGN | INVESTIGATE first.
 Only dismiss with explicit doc evidence. |

-Push back only when local research EXPLICITLY addresses the tradeoff.
 When in doubt, the reviewer might be right.
+Push back only with explicit evidence.

 Teaching Each Reviewer (permanent compounding knowledge)